 The length of any specific exercise program depends on the stage of your injury and the overall health of your connective tissue.
 Generally, you will have reduced pain within 1-2 weeks on an exercise program.
 However, it is important to remember that connective tissue cellular repair takes up to one year.
 Most of our clients progress to an independent home exercise program that they continue to do 1-2 times per week after finishing therapy in the clinic.
 Remember that being out of pain is only the first step to your complete recovery.

 A skilled and experienced physical therapist will carefully evaluate the extent and nature of your injury, as well as your ability and desire to exercise.
 We will probably prescribe a specific rehabilitation exercise program for you until you have recovered from your injury.
 However, if we think continuing your regular exercise program would be beneficial, we will encourage you to continue.

 8. Is “no pain, no gain” true for physical therapy?

+“No pain, no gain” is a misconception.
+Physical therapy for injuries is not the same as physical training for competitive sports.
 Pain causes muscle contraction and guarding, inflammation, and restricted range of motion.
-This leads to continuation of the pain cycle and inappropriate movement patterns that can lead to further injury.
+This leads to the continuation of the pain cycle and inappropriate movement patterns that can lead to further injury.
 In addition, chronic inflammation weakens connective tissue and leads to scar tissue formation.
 This is why our physical therapy programs are designed to avoid pain.

 9. How much activity is “too much”?